VasiliyKolihalov/FatNetLib/docs/2-essentials/7-serialization.md

 package schema the value of the `Serialized` field is deserialized into the fields of the package according to the format.

-The middleware of serialization and deserialization should work in pairs.
+The middleware of serialization and deserialization will work in pairs.
 If a package has come to the deserialization middleware that does not match its scheme, then middleware should throw an exception.